Multiplex Network Regression: How do relations drive interactions?: Introduction

-Because of the non-independency of dyadic relations, ordinary least squares regression models are inappropriate to analyse network data~\cite{Krackhardt1988}.
-To partially overcome their limits, \citet{Krackhardt1988} introduced a regression method based on the quadratic assignment procedure developed by~\citet{Hubert1976}.
-Other statistical methods commonly used in the analysis of social networks are based on exponential random graph models (ERGMs) or on their extensions (see e.g.~\cite{Snijders1996,Snijders2010,Snijders2011,Snijders1995}).
+There exist different approaches addressing the problem of \emph{quantifying} the interdependence between observed edges and dyadic relations in networks.
+This problem, however, is exacerbated by the fact that the dyadic relations represented in complex networks are not independent of one another.
+There is a broad literature on modelling relational data to account for some of these properties that can arguably be traced to the Social Relations Model of~\cite{Warner1979}.
+Because of the non-independency of dyadic relations, ordinary least squares regression models are inappropriate to analyse network data~\citep{Krackhardt1988}.
+To partially overcome their limits, \citep{Krackhardt1988} introduced a regression method based on the quadratic assignment procedure developed by~\citep{Hubert1976}.
+An alternative approach to address the problem of the non-independence of edges is that taken in latent space models~\citep{Hoff2002}.
+There, although the model still assumes the probability of edges to be independent in the sampling process, the dependence is accounted for in the latent space constructed from the data.
+Other statistical methods commonly used in the analysis of social networks are based on exponential random graph models (ERGMs) or their extensions (see, e.g.,~\citep{Snijders1996,Snijders2010,Snijders2011,Snijders1995}).
 Although being effective under specific conditions, all these methods have been developed for \emph{unweighted} graphs.
-This means that they are not suited for datasets which contain repeated interactions, that need to be represented as \emph{integer-weighted} graphs.
-The solution to this issue is to \emph{threshold} the interactions to obtain an unweighted graph (e.g.~\cite{cranmer2011inferential}).
-Clearly, this approach does not exploit all the information available in the data, and therefore may produce sub-optimal results~\cite{Ahnert2007}.
-A step forward in the analysis of weighted networks has recently been proposed in~\cite{Espin-Noboa2017}.
-The authors introduce a Bayesian approach to edge formation, which allows to encode a broad class of hypothesis for the formation of weighted edges in complex networks.
-However, this approach does not take into account the combinatorial effects found in interaction data.
+This means that they are not optimal for datasets which contain repeated interactions, that need to be represented as \emph{integer-weighted} graphs, usually referred to as \emph{multi-edge networks} or \emph{multi-graphs}.
+The solution to this issue is to \emph{threshold} the interactions to obtain an unweighted graph (e.g.,~\citep{cranmer2011inferential}).
+Clearly, this approach does not exploit all the information available in the data and therefore, may produce sub-optimal results~\citep{Ahnert2007}.

-We can hence summarise the limitations of existing methods into two main issues.
-First, many of them are not appropriate for weighted graphs.
-Second, they do not take into account the combinatorial effects typical of interaction data.
-To solve these problems, in this article we propose a new model to perform statistical regression on networks.
-Our method is based on an extension of generalised hypergeometric ensembles (gHypE), a class of statistical network ensembles we have recently introduced (see \cite{Casiraghi2016}). gHypEs contain random graphs generated by merging arbitrary relations between vertices and combinatorial effects.
-Moreover, thanks to their analytical formulation, we can statistically test the \emph{significance} of the regression model against the observed interactions.